Analysis of error localization of Chebyshev spectral approximations: Extensions

 \subsection{Superconvergence points of Chebyshev projections}

 Superconvergence theory has received much attention in diverse areas ranging from $h$-version of finite element methods to collocation methods for Volterra integral equations (see, e.g., \cite{brunner2004coll,superconv1995super}).
 In the case of spectral methods, however, only a few studies had been conducted in the literature.
 For instance, superconvergence points of spectral interpolation for functions analytic in a region containing $\Omega$ have been studied in \cite{wang2014super,zhang2012super} and it was shown that the rate of convergence of Chebyshev and Jacobi-type interpolants can be improved by some algebraic factors at their superconvergence points.
 For functions with limited regularity, however, the rate of convergence of these spectral interpolants at their superconvergence points can not be improved anymore.
-In the following, we shall extend our discussion to the superconvergence points of Chebyshev projections.
-We show that superconvergence points of Chebyshev projections exist for the model function \eqref{def:Model} and the rate of convergence of Chebyshev projections at their superconvergence points can be improved significantly.